Configuring an outbound gateway for email scanning

 Select Next to continue.

-9. In the Validation email step, enter a valid email address in your domain at which to receive a validation email to test the connector.
+9. In the Validation email step, enter a valid email address in your domain to test the connector.
 Then, select Validate .

 10. Use the Review connector step to confirm your connector settings: